mplesser/azcam/docs/docs/index.md

   * [azcam-observe](https://github.com/mplesser/azcam-observe) to add support for observing scripts (GUI, web, and command line support is included)

 ## Configuration
-Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
-Perhaps the most important object is *exposure*, which controls an actual observation.
+Once configured, the system is controlled by class instances of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
+These are the *tools* described above.

 There are three main operational modes of AzCam:
   1. Server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
-  2. Console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* and is used to acquire and analyze image data through the command line and python code.
+  2. Console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* over a socket interface and is used to acquire and analyze image data through the command line and python code.
   3. Applications, as descrived above.
 Client apps communicate with *azcamserver* over sockets or the web API.

 ## Operation